 My First Litter: The ABC’s of Breeding Dogs and Canine Pregnancy

 How old does a dog need to be to breed?
 Is my dog in heat?
+How long is a dog pregnant for?
 Learn about the dog breeding cycle and canine pregnancy.

 Neonatal Puppy Care: Create the Optimal Environment for Neonates

 How do I know if my newborn puppy is warm enough?
 How do I keep my newborn puppy warm without a heat lamp?
 Dr. Greer shares advice on how to keep newborn puppies warm.
 This webinar also features the CEO of Puppywarmer talking about incubators for puppies and kittens.

 Learn about kennel biosecurity, disinfectants, wellness, calcium and deworming dogs.

 Director of Veterinary Services